jameel-institute/daedalus/README.md

 ## Quick start

-The model can be run for any country or territory in the `COUNTRY_NAMES` list by passing the country name to the function.
+The model can be run for any country or territory in the `country_names` list by passing the country name to the function.
 This automatically pulls country-specific demographic and economic data, which is included in the package, into the model (see the [‘Get started’